 The Gardening Cook is a participant in the Amazon Affiliate Program.
 This post may contain affiliate links.
 I earn a small commission, at no extra cost to you if you purchase through an affiliate link.

-This article will take you through the process of growing dill, as well as giving tips for using the fresh herb in recipes, and for drying and freezing it for use later.
+This article will take you through the process of dill plant care, as well as giving tips for using the fresh herb in recipes, and for drying and freezing it for use later.

 All about the herb Dill